The number pi has an evil twin

 This got me confused, so I went to check.
 Apparently ”lemniscate” is the correct spelling.

-• johncarlosbaez 10 months ago
+• johncarlosbaez a year ago

 Fixed - thanks.

-• thechao 10 months ago
+• thechao a year ago

 Hey, John — Matt Parker mentioned in one of his ellipse videos the fact that every elliptical ratio has its own pi-like constant.
 He just quickly rattles the fact off, but never delves into it.
 Do you know of any research into trying to characterize the family of pi?
 I mean, beyond its evil cousins.

-• klodolph 10 months ago
+• klodolph a year ago

 For a circle, pi is the ratio of the circumference to its diameter.
 Every ellipse also has a circumference-to-diameter ratio.
 Well, two ratios, since ellipses have both major and minor diameters.
 You might think that there would be some kind of clever formula that let you calculate this ratio, but there isn’t!
 Instead, these pi-like numbers for ellipses are expressed as integrals: